 According to eMarketer, in 2019, large-scale IRA providers spent $15 billion on digital advertising, while self-directed IRA administrators spent as little as 1/100 of 1% of this amount.
 Many large financial services firms have started using the term ‘self-directed’ to describe IRAs that allow you to direct your IRA with them into any number of mutual funds that they make available, constructively hijacking the term.

 ‘Self-directed IRA’ is not a technical term described in any tax code or IRS guideline.
 It’s just a description of a Traditional, Roth, SEP, or Simple IRA that happens to be able to participate in private investments.
 We believe this term will likely start to be used less over time, as more companies like Yieldstreet offer IRAs that allow private investments, making the need for an outside administrator to custody an IRA that holds their private investments unnecessary.

 A Yieldstreet IRA falls under the category of a self-directed IRA.
 However, investors do not need to go out and hire a custodian, as Yieldstreet directly manages the custodian.
-If you are interested in starting a Yieldstreet IRA, you can learn more about our pricing here.

 If you have both a Roth IRA and a Traditional IRA and you would like to invest with Yieldstreet with both of them, you will need a separate account for each type of IRA.
 This is because the IRS requires Yieldstreet to report each individual taxpayer’s account separately.

 An important thing to remember is that Roth IRA funds and Traditional IRA funds cannot be commingled.
 One idea would be to convert your Traditional IRA to a Roth IRA and invest with just that.
 It’s important to take the advice of your tax professional before doing this because it has tax ramifications.
 Read more about the differences between Roth IRAs and Traditional IRAs to learn more.